Choosing the Right Maryland DUI Lawyer Can Help You Avoid Harsh Penalties

 How Does a DUI in MD Differ From a DWI?

-MD driving under the influence (DUI) exists when a motorist is found to have actually driven with a BAC of 0.08 percent or greater.
+MD drunk driving (DUI) exists when a motorist is found to have actually driven with a BAC of 0.08 percent or greater.
 This level of 0.08 percent, is referred to as the state’s legal limit for alcohol.
-Any BAC equivalent or higher than this is seen as a major alcohol offense and can result in:
+Any blood alcohol content equivalent or higher than this is seen as a major alcohol offense and can result in:

 - Prison time

-For first-time DUIs, the possible charge is one year in prison and a fine of approximately $1,000.
+For first-time DUIs, the possible penalty is up to one year in jail and a fine of approximately $1,000.
 Those who have gotten two DUIs can anticipate as much as two years in prison and a $2,000 fine, while a third-time culprit can anticipate a possible three years behind bars and a $3,000 fine.

 How a DUI Lawyer Maryland Can Help You Avoid Criminal Charges